-Rather than focusing on the number of ongoing ear infections, it can be very beneficial to evaluate and treat the recurrent cause of respiratory tract inflammation.
+Rather than focusing on the number of ongoing ear infections, it can be very beneficial to evaluate and treat the recurrent cause of respiratory tract inflammation with saline nasal rinses.

 Ear infections are an emergency

 You get home from work.
 Your child’s cold has worsened and now there is a fever.
 She is fussy and pulling on her ears.
 She only wants to drink liquids and is not her normal playful self.
-Tylenol makes her feel better, but you know there is something still wrong…
+Tylenol makes her feel better, ut you know there is something still wrong…

 Moms know their kids best.
 If you feel there is something wrong that needs to be checked immediately, please go to your child’s physician!

-Moms often report that the reason they take their children to the emergency room is that they want immediate pain relief and do not want the ear infection to cause permanent ear damage.
+Moms often report that the reason they take their children to the emergency room (or urgent care center) is that they want immediate pain relief and do not want the ear infection to cause permanent ear damage or hearing loss.

 Mild to moderate hearing loss occurs with each ear infection due to ear fluid build up.
 The hearing usually returns to normal when the infection resolves.
 If the ear fluid does not resolve, children may benefit from the placement of ear tubes.

 If your child is severely ill with fever and ear pain but also has associated cough, vomiting, diarrhea, dehydration or has other worrisome symptoms, your child is an excellent candidate for the emergency room visit.
-This visit is not to assess the ear infection, but to assess what else is wrong that is making your child so ill.
+This visit is not just to assess for an ear infection but to assess what else is wrong that is making your child so ill.
 The visit is important to ensure a serious ear infection complication is not present.

-If your child is mildly to moderately ill, you should plan to visit your pediatrician to discuss treatments for this particular episode, as well as options to reduce future infections and avoid serious complications that may occur.
+If your child is mild to moderately ill, you should plan to visit your pediatrician to discuss treatments for this particular episode, as well as options to reduce future infections and avoid serious complications that may occur.
 I believe that seeking care from your primary care physician provides a much better long-term treatment plan that kids might get from visiting immediate care clinics.